vblanco20-1/vulkan-guide/vkguide_new_source/chapter_4/new_drawloop.md

 The MeshNode holds a pointer to a mesh asset, and overrides the draw function to add commands into the draw context.

 Lets write the DrawContext too.
+All on vk_engine.h
 ```cpp
 struct RenderObject {
     uint32_t indexCount;